Code-Institute-Submissions/samcat437-Milestone-4_JanResub/README.md

-# Vintage Sound Ecommerce Application
+# Vintage Sound E-commerce Application

 This application will user's to browse products, login and create a profile, add and delete them to their wishlist, shopping bag, checkout with Stripe, receive an email confirmation, write a review of the product and log out.
 Admin users are able to add, update and delete items on the website.